Menin Gate

 The Menin Gate (Menenpoort), officially the Menin Gate Memorial to the Missing, (Note: "Menin" is the traditional name of the gate in this location of Ypres' city walls because it leads to the town of Menen.) is a war memorial in Ypres, Belgium, dedicated to the British and Commonwealth soldiers who were killed in the Ypres Salient of World War I and whose graves are unknown.
 The memorial is located at the eastern exit of the town and marks the starting point for one of the main roads that led Allied soldiers to the front line.

-Designed by Sir Reginald Blomfield and built by the Imperial War Graves Commission (since renamed the Commonwealth War Graves Commission), the Menin Gate Memorial was unveiled on 24 July 1927.
-In early 2023, the monument was closed for extensive restoration works, and the work was completed in Spring 2025.
+Designed by Sir Reginald Blomfield and built by the Imperial War Graves Commission, since renamed the Commonwealth War Graves Commission, the Menin Gate Memorial was unveiled on 24 July 1927.
+In early 2023, the monument was closed for extensive restoration works.
+The work was completed in Spring 2025.